 I explain the amendments in more detail in a recent IPKat post.

 The Bill has bipartisan support.
 Notwithstanding the fact that the Government does not currently enjoy a majority in the House of Representatives, it was debated and passed the House on 26 October, just a week after its introduction.
-It is expected to go to the Senate in November and is set to be passed before Parliament rises at the end of the year.
-This will certainly set the scene for some interesting litigation in 2019.
+As expected, the Bill was introduced into the Senate on 12 November.
+It has been referred to the Senate Environment and Communications Legislation Committee which sought submissions by 20 November and is due to report by 26 November.
+This will leave the way clear for the Bill to be passed in the final sitting fortnight of 2018.
+If all goes according to plan, this will set the scene for some interesting litigation in 2019.
 So we will have to wait and see whether or not the game of whack mole will continue.

 Photos: FionaPhillips 2018